CQCL/hugr/specification/hugr.md

 HUGRs without inter-graph edges may still be useful for e.g. register allocation, as that representation makes storage explicit.
-For example, when a true/false subgraph of a Conditional-node wants a value from the outside, we add an outport to the Input node of each subgraph, a corresponding inport to the Conditional-node, and discard nodes to each subgraph that doesn’t use the value.
+For example, when a true/false subgraph of a Conditional-node wants a value from the outside, we add an outgoing port to the Input node of each subgraph, a corresponding incoming port to the Conditional-node, and discard nodes to each subgraph that doesn’t use the value.
 It is straightforward to turn an edge between graphs into a combination of intra-graph edges and extra input/output ports+nodes in such a way, but this is akin to